pmeier/light-the-torch/README.md

    your local machine.
 This can be quite challenging for new users and at least tedious for more experienced ones.
 2. Besides the stable binaries, PyTorch also offers nightly, test, and long-time support (LTS) ones.
 To install them, you need a different `--extra-index-url` for each.
-For the nightly and test channel you also need to supply the `--pre` option.
+3. For the nightly and test channel you also need to supply the `--pre` option.
+Failing to do so, will pull the stable binary from PyPI even if the rest of the installation command is correct.
+4. When installing from the LTS channel, you need to pin the exact version, since `pip` prefers newer releases from PyPI.
+Thus, it is not possible to automatically get the latest LTS release.

+In case you only want to install PyTorch distributions, point 3. and 4. above can be resolved by using `--index-url` instead and completely disabling installing from PyPI.
-3. If you want to install any package hosted on PyPI that depends on PyTorch, you always also need to specify all needed PyTorch distributions in the `pip install` command.
+But of course this means it is not possible to install any package not hosted by PyTorch, but that depends on it.
-   Otherwise, the `--extra-index-url` flag is ignored and the PyTorch distributions hosted on PyPI will be installed.

 If any of these points don't sound appealing to you, and you just want to have the same user experience as `pip install` for PyTorch distributions, `light-the-torch` was made